-Familiarity: In non-familiar context, introversion, need for closure and social anxiety is negatively associated with creative outcomes.
-In familiar context, the negative correlation is weaker than in non-familiar context.
+Familiarity: In a non-familiar context, introversion, need for closure and social anxiety are negatively associated with creative outcomes.
+In a familiar context, the negative correlations are weaker than in a non-familiar context.

 Skill and Knowledge Diversity

-The idea behind skill diversity is similar to familiarity: people who are closer to each other tend to bond easier with others, leading to less perceived stress and a more positive social climate, resulting in better creative outcomes.
-On the contrary, synergy can be difficult to appear in an overly homogeneous group, because not every member adds creative value beyond the others (Nijstad & De Dreu, 2002).
+The idea behind skill diversity is similar to familiarity: people who are closer to each other tend to bond easier, leading to less perceived stress and a more positive social climate, resulting in better creative outcomes.
+At the same time, synergy can be difficult in an overly homogeneous group, because not every member adds creative value beyond the others (Nijstad & De Dreu, 2002).
 A group with members who have substantial overlap in skills and knowledge may have limited creativity due to a lack of diversity.
 We exploratively tested the moderation hypothesis that skill and knowledge diversity in a group modifies the relationships between personality traits and creative outcomes.

 Group Demography

-Diversity may be a key to group creativity.
-Having diversity in groups, such as having diversity with respects to hierarchical status, gender, age, field of study, leads groups to be more creative (Choi, 2007; Paulus & van der Zee, 2015).
-In small groups, and using electronic brainstorming, research indicated than group composed of women showed greater fluency (i.e., produced more ideas) than mixed groups, groups composed of men or “solo” groups (Peter et al., 2021).
-For Group creativity, competition had a positive effect on creative outcomes for groups composed of men, but negative effect for groups composed of women (Baer et al., 2013).
+Diversity with respect to hierarchical status, gender, age, and field of study, leads groups to be more creative (Choi, 2007; Paulus & van der Zee, 2015).
+In small groups, and using electronic brainstorming, research indicated that groups composed of women showed greater fluency (i.e., produced more ideas) than mixed groups, groups composed of men, or “solo” groups (Peter et al., 2021).
+For group creativity, competition had a positive effect on creative outcomes for groups composed of men, but a negative effect for groups composed of women (Baer et al., 2013).
 We explored the hypothesis that group demography modifies the relationships between personality traits and creative outcomes.

 Constraint

 Constraint refers to the degree of freedom in creative activity.
-Two major types of constraints regarding the conditions of the brainstorming activity can be pointed out: production blocking where a rule was imposed on the members to not share their ideas as they come to mind, and asynchrony where the participants are generating ideas individually, before sharing them with each other.
-In the production blocking condition, individual factors are less important for creativity (Nijstad & Stroebe, 2006) than in the non-production blocking condition, whereas in the asynchronous condition, individual factors are more important than in synchronous condition (Paulus & Kenworthy, 2018).
-Thus, we hypothesize that constraint weakens the relationship between personal factors and group creativity outcomes, operationalized as production blocking and synchrony conditions.
+Two major types of constraints can be implemented in brainstorming activities: production blocking, which prohibits members from sharing their ideas as they come to mind, and asynchrony, which means that participants generate ideas individually before sharing them with each other.
+In the production blocking condition, individual factors are less important for creativity (Nijstad & Stroebe, 2006) than in the non-production blocking condition, whereas in the asynchronous condition, individual factors are more important than in the synchronous condition (Paulus & Kenworthy, 2018).

-Constraint: In production blocking setting, the relationships between individual factors and creative outcomes is lower than in non-production blocking setting.
+Constraint: In a production blocking setting, the relationships between individual factors and creative outcomes are lower than in a non-production blocking setting.

-In asynchrony setting, the relationships between individual factors and creative outcomes are higher than in synchrony setting.
+In an asynchrony setting, the relationships between individual factors and creative outcomes are higher than in a synchrony setting.

 Type of Task

 The type of task can influence the relationship between personal factors and creative outcomes.
 In conjunctive tasks, creative tasks in which participants pass ideas from one to another, the performance of the group is most strongly influenced by persons with traits that are highly positively or negatively related to creative outcomes.
-In disjunctive tasks, where participants share idea before the selection, the influence of each individual is weaker because they do not influence the sharing process (Coursey et al., 2018).
+In disjunctive tasks, where participants share ideas before their selection, the influence of each individual is weaker because they do not influence the sharing process (Coursey et al., 2018).
 We explored the evidence for an effect of this type of task in creative processes.

-Type of task: In disjunctive tasks, the relationships between personal factors and creative outcomes are negatively or positively lower than for conjunctive tasks.
+Type of task: In disjunctive tasks, the relationships between personal factors and creative outcomes are smaller in magnitude (regardless of sign) than in conjunctive tasks.

 Creative phase